 If you want to check it out too here’s my link:

 Since the Embassy of Philippines in Stockholm is now closed, we just; follow the instructions we found in the site of Philippine Embassy in Norway (Oslo) and here your STEP 1 start.
 According to the instruction of the Philippine Embassy in STOCKHOLM: ( CHECK THE NEW RULES NOW: PHILIPPINE EMBASSY IN STOCKHOLM.

 - Certificate of No Marriage Record (CENOMAR)Certificate of No Marriage Record (CENOMAR) can be obtained from the Philippine Statistics Authority (PSA) in the Philippines and duly authenticated by the Department of Foreign Affairs (DFA) in Manila (duly Apostillized by the Department of Foreign Affairs (DFA) in Manila)

 - Birth Certificate (BC) in Security Paper (SECPA) issued by the Philippine Statistics Authority (PSA) and duly authenticated by the Department of Foreign Affairs (DFA) in Manila (duly Apostillized by the Department of Foreign Affairs (DFA) in Manila)

 - Both documents should be submitted to the Philippine Embassy in Oslo for further authentication of the CENOMAR as required by authorities in the above-mentioned countries/jurisdiction.

-You can order a CENOMAR online at the following link:
+You can order a Marriage Certificate online at the following link below:

 This is how the Authenticated CENOMAR looks Like (picture below)